 If you love Medusa’s story and find some of the things that she is commonly associated with as being relatable, then it is not hard to see why you would be drawn to a tattoo of her likeness.
 That said, those who want to create something unique with even more meaning to them will love this alternative option.
 Individuals often choose to combine various designs, such as Medusa and a sugar skull.
 The design comes from Mexican culture and is representative of the Day of the Dead.
 It is a way to honor loved ones who have passed.

-Placement of your tattoo is just as important as the design!
+The placement of your tattoo is just as important as the design!
 If you wish to show off your ink, somewhere visible is preferable, and you want it to be more intimate, then the thigh is an excellent placement area.
-The location is also considered to be among the most feminine and sexy spots for a woman to get inked.
+A thigh tattoo is also considered to be among the most feminine and sexy spots for a woman to get inked.
 As far as pain is concerned, the upper outer thigh is surprisingly one of the least painful areas of the body to get tattooed on.
 The reason is there is muscle and fat, as well as not many nerve-endings.

 There is a lot of creativity that goes into designing a sleeve tattoo because various elements have to be incorporated.
 It also requires several hours of work and dedication, starting at the top of the arm and ending at the wrist.
 There’s no denying this option is not for the faint-hearted, and a sleeve piece will likely cost you a lot of money and will need multiple tattoo sessions to complete.
 That said, the results are ultimately worth it!

 15. Medusa Half Sleeve Tattoo